mietek/pol/README.md

 Naturally loops can be counted backwards, or indeed many other methods of modifying the index used.
 It will always terminate on equality.
 Of course, such a flexible loop control runs the risk of never stopping at all.
 If you increment the index incorrectly, it will happily run forever.
 But used carefully, it’s a convenient tool.

-A refinement of DO … CONTINUE is not difficult.
-If the arguments are equal to start with, DO can generate a conditional forward jump that CONTINUE will fix-up.
+A refinement of `DO … CONTINUE` is not difficult.
+If the arguments are equal to start with, `DO` can generate a conditional forward jump that `CONTINUE` will fix-up.
 Thus you may do a loop *no* times.
 However, such loops are the exception; but if you encounter one, you’ll find the conditional statement required to protect it most awkward.

 #### 4.4.5 Implementation

 I hope you now appreciate the need for words that are executed at define time.
 I’m sure you’re aware of the need for branches and loops.
 Perhaps you’ll notice that I did not mention labels; the branch generating words I mentioned, and others you can invent, are perfectly capable of handling jumps without labels.
-You saw in the definition of HERE how the stack can be manipulated to permit overlapping jumps as well as nested ones.
+You saw in the definition of `HERE` how the stack can be manipulated to permit overlapping jumps as well as nested ones.
 However in a sense we have many labels, for every dictionary entry effectively assigns a name to a piece of code.

 Now to consider some problems I glossed over.
 Clearly you must be able to recognize those words that are to be executed during definitions.
-That is, IF, THEN, BEGIN, END, etc. must somehow override the normal mechanism whereby the control loop would compile them.
+That is, `IF`, `THEN`, `BEGIN`, `END`, etc. must somehow override the normal mechanism whereby the control loop would compile them.
 I mentioned a switch that distinguished execution from compilation.
 Let’s establish a similar flag (one bit) in each dictionary entry, with the values

 -   1—execute
 -   0—compile